mehdinabegh/clean-code-persian/4_Comments/4_Comments.md

 ```

 ## شفاف سازی
-Sometimes it is just helpful to translate the meaning of some obscure argument or return
-value into something that’s readable.
-In general it is better to find a way to make that argu-
-ment or return value clear in its own right; but when its part of the standard library, or in
-code that you cannot alter, then a helpful clarifying comment can be useful.
+Sometimes it is just helpful to translate the meaning of some obscure argument or return value into something that’s readable.
+In general it is better to find a way to make that argument or return value clear in its own right; but when its part of the standard library, or in code that you cannot alter, then a helpful clarifying comment can be useful.

 ```java
 public void testCompareTo() throws Exception